 Both of these graphs have identical data points.
 The first graph looks like it has pretty tight alignment.
 You see a few variations, but it doesn’t look alarming.
 The second graph looks almost completely misaligned.
-So if you want your schedules to be accepted, you show the first chart.
-If you want to drive action, you show the second chart.
+So, to have your schedules accepted, you show the first chart.
+If you want to drive an action, you show the second chart.
 But regardless, you still haven’t actually measured the efficiency of these schedules.
-It’s purely subjective.
+It’s subjective.

-As you move into a more strategic view, workforce management is the department that should be able to quantify the impact of various business rules on scheduling.
-For example, consecutive days off and all full time (or most full time) employees are common scheduling constraints.
-While there may be perfectly good reasons to have these, they come with a cost.
-If you measure your schedules, you can measure with and without these constraints and provide that feedback to leadership, so they know the cost.
+As you become more strategic, your workforce management department should be able to quantify the impact of various business rules on scheduling.
+For example, consecutive days off and all full time (or most, full time) employees are common scheduling constraints.
+While there may be good reasons to have these constraints, they come with a cost.
+If you measure your schedules, you can measure with and without these constraints.
+You can also provide feedback to leadership, so they know the cost.
 Having that information enables them to make better decisions.

-So, how do you measure schedule efficiency?
-There are a number of ways.
-In my experience, the best way is to set an efficiency threshold (e.g. 20% per interval), then measure the % of intervals within that threshold.
+There are many ways to measure schedule efficiency.
+In my experience, the best way is to set an efficiency threshold (e.g. 20% per interval).
+Then, you measure the percentage of intervals within that threshold.
 It reads a bit like service level.
 You may choose to have a target of 90% of your intervals within a 10% threshold.
 The best place to start is to measure where you are now, and set a target that makes you better.

 This is the data set for the graphs above:

-If you measure the % variance of scheduled to required, you get:
+If you measure the percentage variance of scheduled-to-required, you get:

 You have 3 intervals more than 10% off of the required:

 This results in 18 of the 21 intervals, or 86%, within the threshold.
 In this example, we’re trying to get 90% within the threshold.
-Regardless of what we think about the graphs, we know we need to go back and figure out how to add some staff to 10am, or remove some staff from 1:30 and 2pm.
+Looking at the graphs, you may need to go back and figure out how to add some staff to 10 am or remove some staff from 1:30 and 2pm.
 By improving one of these intervals, we can get to the 90% threshold.

-Generally, service levels are measured and reported on a weekly, or monthly level.
-From a statistical perspective, you can tackle the largest volume intervals and capture the calls you need within service level.
+Generally, you measure and report service levels on a weekly or monthly basis.
+From a statistical perspective, you can tackle the largest volume intervals.
+You can capture the calls you need within service level.
 In reality, businesses have to achieve service levels consistently.
 The more inconsistent the service levels, the more inconsistent the customer experience.
-The more inconsistent the workload for your staff.
-And the more likely that you get complaints from either group.
-Scheduling your staff within measured threshold puts you in a position where staffing is as closely aligned as possible for each interval.
+The more inconsistent the workload for your staff, the more likely you are to get complaints.
+Scheduling your staff within a measured threshold puts you in a position where staffing is as closely aligned as possible for each interval.

-This is another example of where technology can really help you.
-Building schedules, and subsequently changing them without the benefit of technology is tedious and error-prone.
-It’s time-consuming, and produces sub-optimal results.
+This is an example of where technology can help you.
+Building schedules— and changing them— without the benefit of technology is tedious and error-prone.
+It’s time-consuming and produces sub-optimal results.
 You need the ability to automatically generate schedules against the demand.
-You need the ability to make changes to schedules, change scheduling rules, and adjust requirements quickly so you can invest your time in the measurement and analysis of the data.
+You need the ability to make changes to schedules and scheduling rules.
+You may want to adjust requirements quickly.
+By doing so, you can invest your time in the measurement and analysis of the data.

 Learn more about schedule efficiency metrics, by talking with the experts.